Diabetes Diet #10: Spring Into Vegetarianism

 Tips to make the switch

-Start by making one day a week, “vegetarian for a day”.
-Find a good health food shop in your neighborhood and hang out there, browse the aisles to familiarize yourself with new items to try, like mung beans, quinoa, and tempeh.
-Begin stocking your pantry with grains, legumes, spices, and seasonings for easy access to a quick vegetarian meal.
-Give up red meat, then chicken and fish, if that feels right.
+Start by making one day a week “vegetarian for a day.”
+Find a good health food shop in your neighborhood and hang out there.
+Browse the aisles to familiarize yourself with new items to try, like mung beans, quinoa, and tempeh.
+Begin stocking your pantry with grains, legumes, spices, and seasonings to access a quick vegetarian meal easily.
+Give up red meat, chicken, and fish if that feels right.

-Build up gradually to a comfort level vegetarian diet that is right for you and your diabetes management.
-Don’t purge too radically, Use up those cans, jars, and foods stored in your cupboards and freezer as you ease your way towards nirvana.
+Build up gradually to a comfortable vegetarian diet that is right for you and your diabetes management.
+Don’t purge too radically.
+Use those cans, jars, and foods stored in your cupboards and freezer as you ease your way towards nirvana.

-My own personal path to vegetarianism came by way of accidental baptism at a butcher shop in southern Italy.
-I arrived in the small village of Positano, on the Amalfi Coast in 1968.
+My path to vegetarianism came from accidental baptism at a butcher shop in southern Italy.
+I arrived in the small village of Positano on the Amalfi Coast in 1968.
 As it happened, the butcher shop was only open one day a week.
-Moving slowly down the mountain with my toddler by my side, it was 2 in the afternoon when I arrived at the “maccelleria” with visions of thick steak and succulent veal chops in mind.
+Moving slowly down the mountain with my toddler by my side, it was 2 in the afternoon when I arrived at the “maccelleria,” with visions of thick steak and succulent veal chops in mind.

 I was stunned to discover kidneys, livers, brains, sweetbreads, and hearts instead.
 I quickly learned that the local fishermen came into shore early each morning, bearing a cache of sardines, tiny clams, and other sweet, fresh fish whose names I didn’t know.
-They pulled their boats up on the beach to empty the ample nets for those who stood to wait to buy the sea treasures.
+They pulled their boats up on the beach to empty the ample nets for those waiting to buy the sea treasures.
 I was happy to join the crowd.
 Once the fish were sold, the swarthy fishermen sat on the beach, legs and arms outstretched, to weave repairs in their nets with their fingers and toes.
-Their incredible dexterity and rhythm looked like some ancient mystical dance moving to the music of the wind and rolling sea.
+Their incredible dexterity and rhythm looked like some ancient mystical dance moving to the wind and rolling sea music.

-From these fishermen, I learned how to cook the fish with local ingredients garlic, tomatoes, olives, and fresh herbs.
-My family’s diet became fish, soft cheeses made from goats’ and sheep’s’ milk and sweet pillows of creamy Buffalo milk mozzarella, an abundance of fresh sun-kissed vegetables and herbs, figs, olives, and almonds plucked from trees in the courtyard.
+These fishermen taught me to cook fish with local ingredients: garlic, tomatoes, olives, and fresh herbs.
+My family’s diet became fish, soft cheeses made from goat’s and sheep’s milk and sweet pillows of creamy Buffalo milk mozzarella, an abundance of fresh sun-kissed vegetables and herbs, figs, olives, and almonds plucked from trees in the courtyard.
 The daily walking up and down the mountain provided exercise that I was unaware of was exercise.
-If the HbA1c was around in those days I would have tested 4.8 every time!
+If the HbA1c had been around in those days, I would have tested 4.8 every time!

-But as an American, I harbored thoughts about one day tearing into a big juicy steak.
-Steak day arrived after 2 years of fish and vegetables.
-I got to eat a big juicy succulent “bistecca fiorentina”.
+But as an American, I thought about tearing into a big juicy steak one day.
+Steak day arrived after two years of fish and vegetables.
+I got to eat a big, juicy, succulent “bistecca Fiorentina.”
 It tasted great.
-For days afterward, however, as my digestive system screamed and threatened mercilessly, I realized I was I much happier with the simple fresh, seasonal whole foods diet.
+For days afterward, however, as my digestive system screamed and threatened mercilessly, I realized I was much happier with the simple, fresh, seasonal whole foods diet.
 And that’s how I became, and remain, a vegetarian.

 Nothing will benefit human health and increase chances for survival of life on earth as much as the evolution to a vegetarian diet